lineageos4microg/docker-lineage-cicd/README.md

 1. The main ROM zip file e.g. `lineage-20.0-20230702-microG-<device-name>.zip`.
 This file can be flashed from recovery as described in the next section.
 2. A `-image.zip` file e.g. `lineage-20.0-20230702-microG-<device-name>-images.zip`, containing a custom recovery image and any other images needed or mentioned in the LineageOS installation instructions.

-## How do I install the LineageOS for MicroG ROM

-Follow the LineageOS installation instructions for your device, which can be accessed from the [LineageOS Devices wiki pages](https://wiki.lineageos.org/devices/).
-If the LineageOS installation instructions require or refer to any `.img` files, these images can be obtained by unzipping the `-images.zip` file mentioned in the previous section.

-### 'Clean' and 'dirty' flashing

-A 'clean' flash is when the data partition is wiped and/or formatted before the ROM is installed.
-This will remove all user-installed apps and data.
-It is sometimes referred to as a 'fresh installation'.

-A 'dirty flash' is when the data partition ***is not*** wiped and/or formatted before the ROM is installed.
-Normally this will result in all user-installed apps and data still being present after the intallation.

-Newer versions of the LineageOS for MicroG ROM can usually be 'dirty flashed' over older versions ***with the same Android version***.

-Dirty flashing is ***sometimes*** possible over
-- older versions of the LineageOS for MicroG ROM ***with an earlier** Android version***;
-- the official LineageOS ROM (without microG)

-In both these cases, problems may be encountered with app permissions, both for user-installed apps and for the pre-installed apps.
-These problems can sometimes be fixed by manually changing the app permissions.

-If you are 'dirty' flashing, it is a good idea to backup your user-installed apps and data in case the 'dirty' flash fails.

-## Troubleshooting and support

-The LineageOS for MicroG project is not in a position to offer much by way of technical support:

-- the number of active volunteer maintainers / contributors is very small, and we spend what time we have trying to ensure that the process of making regular builds keeps going.
-We can generally investigate problems with the build tools, but not with the ROM itself;
-- we don't have access to any devices for testing / debugging

-The [project issue tracker](https://github.com/lineageos4microg/docker-lineage-cicd/issues) is mostly for tracking problems with the Docker build tool.
-It is ***not*** intended for tracking problems with ***installing*** or ***running*** the LineageOS for MicroG ROM.
-If you run into such problems, our advice is to work through the following steps to see if they help.
-(Make a backup of your user apps & data first):
-- full power off and restart
-- factory reset
-- format data partition
-- install the most recent LineageOS for MicroG build for your device, from [here](https://download.lineage.microg.org/) following the [LOS installation instructions](https://wiki.lineageos.org/devices/).
-- install the latest official LineageOS build from [here](https://download.lineageos.org/devices/)

-For ***any*** problems, with building, installing, or running LineageOS for MicroG, we recommend that you ask for help in [the XDA Forum thread](https://forum.xda-developers.com/t/lineageos-for-microg.3700997/) or in device specific [XDA forum threads](https://forum.xda-developers.com/).
-The LineageOS for MicroG forum thread is not maintained by us, but there are many knowlegdeable contributors there, who build and run the LineageOS for MicroG ROM on a wide variety of devices.

 ## How can I build LineageOS?

 Before you start, make sure you have the latest version of our Docker image: